(Click the character infographic to download.)

 Tituba, the Reverend Parris’s slave, is a woman from Barbados who practices what the Puritans view as “black magic.”
-Of course, it's mainly because the conniving Abigail manipulates her into doing it.
+Of course, she mainly does this because the conniving Abigail manipulates her into doing it.
 Tituba admits her supposed sin, but we never really find out what happens to her.
-The ambiguity of her fate actually emphasizes that whether or not these women are in fact witches is beside the point.
+The ambiguity of her fate actually emphasizes that whether or not these women are in fact witches is totallybeside the point.

-And we have to say, although there is nothing in the play that directly comments on it, racism undoubtedly plays a large part in her fate.
-The fact that she was convicted at all for her practices is actually inherently prejudice.
-Before being brought to Massachusetts, Tituba never saw her singing, dancing, and spell casting as evil.
+And we have to say that, although there is nothing in the play that directly comments on it, racism undoubtedly plays a huge part in her fate.
+The fact that she was convicted at all for her practices is actually inherently prejudiced.
+Before being brought to Massachusetts, Tituba never saw singing, dancing, and spell-casting as evil.
 Such practices were spiritual and descended from her African roots.
-This is shown in Act Four, when we see poor Tituba say to her jailer:
+This is shown in Act IV, when we see poor Tituba say to her jailer:

 It's ironic that the Puritans, who came to America to escape religious persecution, would practice such deliberate, cruel, and ignorant persecution themselves.